miklevin/MikeLev.in/_posts/2025-07-15-breaking-adobe-tax-software-freedom.md

 ---
 title:
 permalink: /futureproof/breaking-adobe-tax-software-freedom/
 description: "I'm trying to cut through the noise and myths that keep people chained to expensive software subscriptions.
-It's not about being a hardcore developer; it's about realizing that learning a few key commands—literal magic words—in the terminal can give you lifelong ownership of your digital tools and skills.
+It's not about being a hardcore developer; it's about realizing that learning a few key commands—figurative magic words—in the terminal can give you lifelong ownership of your digital tools and skills.
 This isn't just theory; I'm laying out the exact, practical steps to install a powerful local-first application, proving that true software freedom is just a couple of commands away."
 meta_description: Escape costly software subscriptions like Adobe's.
 This guide shows how to use the Unix terminal and Nix to install free, local-first apps for life.
 meta_keywords: FOSS, open source, proprietary software, vendor lock-in, Adobe tax, Unix terminal, command line, Nix, Pipulate, WSL, local-first software, GIMP, InkScape, Blender, software freedom
 layout: post